shawn-odonnell/2021-07-01_git_basics/README.md

 	- if you run `git checkout <HASH>` without the <FILE>
 	- ...you can fix this by running `git checkout main`

+- Use a  `.gitkeep` file to maintain an empty folder in a repo
+- Use a `.gitignore` file to remove files or file types from the repo